TopologicLogic/My-Own-Little-Universe/README.md

 It might all just be a story of boundedness, and math doing math.

 Further abstract thoughts: The act of commuting/computing is "observing."
-The question of data versus code is a question of stationairy versus computation.
+The question of data versus code is a question of stationary versus computation.

 ![Hello World](https://github.com/TopologicLogic/My-Own-Little-Universe/raw/master/Hello%20World.png)